United States responses to the COVID-19 pandemic: Medical supply shortages

 An unexpectedly high percentage of COVID-19 patients in the ICU required dialysis as a result of kidney failure, about twenty percent.
 In mid-April, employees at some hospitals in New York City reported not having enough dialysis machines, were running low on fluids to operate the machines, and reported a shortage of dialysis nurses as many were out sick with COVID-19 due to lack of sufficient PPE.

 On May 14, a Trump administration official told reporters "we do anticipate having 300 million" N95 masks by autumn; however, at the end of September, there were only 87.6 million N95 masks in the government stockpile.

 Supply problems persisted in August 2020, when a survey reported 42 percent of nurses were experiencing widespread or intermittent shortages of personal protective equipment, with 60 percent using single-use equipment for five or more days.
 A September report by National Public Radio found some items were in short supply but others widely available, depending on the difficulty of manufacturing.
 The DPA was effective in producing ventilators but less so in producing N95s.
 As of September, the DPA had stimulated N95 production mainly by existing major manufacturers and less so by smaller companies.
 Additionally, the DPA's provision that exempts manufacturers from antitrust laws had not yet been used to encourage collaboration in N95 production.

 In response to demand, many domestic businesses retooled and due to lack of federal coordination ended up producing a glut of hand sanitizer and face shields, some losing money due to oversupply or lack of distribution.
 Retooling and individual emergency supply making accounted for the production of at least 34.2 million pieces of PPE in the U.S., 14.5 million of which were face shields.
 The federal government used the Defense Production Act to get a small number of large manufacturers such as 3M and Honeywell to increase production of the more difficult to manufacture N95 masks, but supply was still falling hundreds of millions of units short of demand.
 NPR found the shortage could be resolved by providing government guarantees to small and medium-sized manufacturers so they could increase production of N95 masks without the risk of losing money or going out of business due to oversupply or drop in demand when the pandemic ends.
-Instead, President Trump has denied the PPE shortages exist, calling them "fake news" in April and in September saying "we've opened up factories, we've had tremendous success with face masks and with shields."
-Demand has also increased since the early weeks of the pandemic as various industries reopened, including medical and dental offices, construction, and trucking.
-The 2020 California wildfires also increased demand for N95 masks for agricultural and other outdoor workers, due to state regulations requiring protection during poor air quality conditions.
+President Trump denied the PPE shortages exist, calling them "fake news" in April and in September saying "we've opened up factories, we've had tremendous success with face masks and with shields."
+Demand also increased as various industries reopened, including medical and dental offices, construction, and trucking.
+The 2020 California wildfires further increased demand for N95 masks for agricultural and other outdoor workers, due to state regulations requiring protection during poor air quality conditions.